BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 How can the leverage ratio be improved?

-A company can improve its leverage ratio by increasing profits and using them to pay off debt, issuing more shares to raise equity, and minimising use of borrowed money for future growth.
+A company can improve its leverage ratio by increasing profits and using those earnings to pay off debt, issuing more shares to raise equity, and minimising use of borrowed money for future growth.

 Is there a way to lower the leverage ratio?

-A company can lower its leverage ratio by paying off existing loans or debts quickly, increasing its profits or income, while also making sure to avoid taking new loans until finances are more stable.
+A company can lower its leverage ratio by repaying existing loans or debts more quickly, increasing its profits or income, while also making sure to avoid taking new loans until finances are more stable.

 How does leverage ratio affect investment decisions?